October 1, 2024 · Variant Systems

 Why this is our thesis

-We started Variant Systems after years of building products — healthcare platforms, fintech systems, SaaS at various stages.
+We started Variant Systems after years of building products across healthcare platforms, fintech systems, and SaaS at various stages.
 The work was always the same: take something complex, make it work, make it reliable, make it scale.

 Then AI tools got good.
 Really good.
 Suddenly a founder with Cursor could scaffold a full application in an afternoon.
 Copilot could write boilerplate faster than any junior engineer.
 Bolt and Lovable could generate entire frontends from a description.